Lolo58ulti/MacStrike/DISCLAIMERS.md

 **1. BloodStrike**

-- The Term "NetEase Games" represents the Entity owned by "Hong Kong NetEase Interactive Entertainment Limited."
+- The Term "NetEase Games" represents the Entity owned by "Hong Kong NetEase Interactive Entertainment Limited. headquartered in Sheung Wan, Hong Kong"
 - The Term "BloodStrike" represents the Registered Trademark and Service owned by NetEase Games
 - The Term "Game" Represents the Entertainment service offered by "Hong Kong NetEase Interactive Entertainment Limited."
 - The Term "Project" Represents "MacStrike" an open-source project hosted on github made by the Author/Github User recognized as "Lolo58ulti" (also represented by the Term "I")